Harishsreebalan/K-means-clustering/README.md

 K Means Clustering From Scratch Using NumPy

-Project Description
+Project Overview
-This project implements and evaluates the K Means clustering algorithm from scratch using NumPy.
-The complete algorithm was executed on a synthetic dataset and validated by comparing the results with the standard scikit learn KMeans implementation.
+This repository contains an academic project focused on implementing and evaluating the K Means clustering algorithm from scratch using NumPy.
+The project includes a complete Python implementation, visualization outputs, and a separate detailed text based analysis report.

-Input Data Characteristics
-1 Total number of samples 500
-2 Number of features 2
-3 Data type Synthetic numerical data
-4 Data generation method numpy random multivariate normal 5 Number of clusters used during data generation 4
-6 Clusters are overlapping and not perfectly separable

-Completed Technical Tasks
-1 Generated a synthetic dataset of 500 samples
+Project Files
+1 kmeans_from_scratch.ipynb
-2 Implemented K Means clustering from scratch using NumPy 3 Determined the optimal number of clusters using Elbow Method and Silhouette Score 4 Visualized clustering results using two dimensional scatter plots 5 Compared scratch implementation results with scikit learn KMeans
+This file contains the complete Python code implementation of the K Means algorithm from scratch.
+It includes synthetic data generation, K optimization using Elbow Method and Silhouette Score, final clustering visualization, and comparison with scikit learn KMeans.

-Algorithm Execution
-The K Means algorithm was initialized with random centroids.
-Euclidean distance was used to assign data points to the nearest centroid.
-Centroids were updated iteratively until convergence.
-Within Cluster Sum of Squares was calculated after convergence.

-K Optimization Analysis
-K values evaluated ranged from 2 to 10
-Elbow Method showed a clear reduction in WCSS improvement beyond K equal to 4 Silhouette Score reached its maximum at K equal to 4 The final selected optimal K value was 4

-Final Quantitative Results
-Scratch K Means WCSS 1123.78
-Scikit learn KMeans WCSS 1123.78
-Scratch Silhouette Score 0.719
-Scikit learn Silhouette Score 0.719

-Result Interpretation
-The optimal K value of 4 correctly identifies the underlying cluster structure of the dataset.
-The scratch implementation produces identical WCSS and silhouette scores when compared with scikit learn KMeans.
-This confirms the correctness and accuracy of the scratch implementation.

-Visualization Summary
-Elbow curve demonstrates diminishing improvement in WCSS beyond K equal to 4 Silhouette plot confirms maximum cluster separation at K equal to 4 Final scatter plot shows four distinct overlapping clusters with clearly defined centroids
+2 report.txt
+This file contains the detailed text based project report.
+It includes input data characteristics, explanation of the scratch algorithm, interpretation of WCSS and Silhouette analysis, discussion of visualization results, comparison with scikit learn, and final conclusions.

-Execution Confirmation
+Execution Instructions
-All results plots and metrics were produced by executing the full Python implementation in a single Jupyter Notebook cell.
+Open the notebook file in Jupyter Notebook or Google Colab and run all cells to reproduce the results and visualizations described in the report.

+Purpose
+This project is developed strictly for educational and academic evaluation purposes.